SandraFW/intelligent-Surveillance-for-smart-cities/README.md

 # intelligent-Surveillance-for-smart-cities(EFISS)

-It is an edge,fog based surveillance system that helps the authorities to be notifed by the incidents that may occur in smart cities.
+the purpose of this project is to implement an edge Fog computing- based surveillance system to offer real-time data processing.
+When surveillance videos capture an incident, the data get transferred from the edge to fog layer for processing.
+Moreover, a rapid response is then provided to properly handle the occasion.
+Furthermore, despite tackling scalability obstacles, the system should handle privacy-sensitive data to overcome the privacy challenges in smart cities